AI-artificial-intelligence-projects/section-b-projects/README.md

 firstname-lastname

 Examples
-- submissions/ali-khan
+- ali-khan
-- submissions/sara-ahmed
+- sara-ahmed

 Team Projects

-If you are submitting as a team, use: submissions/team-teamname
+If you are submitting as a team, use: team-teamname

 Example:
-- submissions/team-alpha
+- team-alpha

 ---